-Applicant Details (as in passport)

-TITLE Mr 🗌 Mrs 🗌 Ms 🗌 Miss [Dr Other

-FIRST NAME Preferred FIRST NAME

-MIDDLE NAME SURNAME

-POSTAL ADDRESS

-CITY ST/ ATE COUNTRY POSTCODE

-TEL.
-(AH) (TEI L. (BH) () Mobile Tel:

-EMAIL address

-Date of birth / / GENDER Male Female

-Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion

-Meals Please X the box if you CAN NOT eat any of the following: uests fish poultry red meat dairy products eggs pork nuts Other

-Correspondence Your preferred method of correspondence ostal Mail 🗌 Email Address
+Applicant Details (as in passport) TITLE Mr Mrs Mrs Ms Miss Dr FIRST NAME MIDDLE NAME COUNTRY POSTCODE) Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion Meals I do not have any specific dietary requests ease X the box if you CAN NOT eat any of the following: fish poultry red meat dairy products eggs pork nuts Other Correspondence Your preferred method of correspondence Postal Mail Email Address ----

+Participation Criteria
-Participation Criteria To participate in an ASA tour, you must be reasonably y fit, in good health and able to participate in all activities without assistance from Tour

-Leaders or other tour members.
+To participate in an ASA tour, you must be reasonably fit, in good health and able to participate in all activities without assistance from Tour Leaders or other tour members.
 If you require assistance, a fit and able travel companion must undertake to accompany and assist you with all tasks for the duration of the whole tour.